synpatico/genome/README.md

   return idMap;
 }
 ```

-### When not to use

-While `genome` is powerful, it's not suitable for every scenario:

-- When you need to identify objects based on their content/values rather than structure
-- For very large objects where performance is critical (the deep traversal has some overhead)
-- When you specifically need to track object identity (same instance) rather than structure

 ### Benefits Over Manual Key Management

 - Automatic: No need to manually specify and maintain string keys